 Ms. Rabiah, Instructional Coach at Maury, gives us a peek into this year’s Roots of Empathy Program.
 “Is Baby Benji coming today?”
 “When is Baby Alex coming next?”
 These are two questions I’ll be hearing nonstop now that Roots of Empathy has begun.
 Our fourth grade students look forward to the day that our Roots […]

 Grade 2 Teacher Ms. Fox gives us the inside scoop on APTT, and how it improves student learning and benefits the school community.
 As part of our partnership with the Flamboyan Foundation, Maury is doing a different kind of parent–teacher conference in Grades 2–5: the Academic Parent Teacher Team (APTT) Meeting.
-(This is the first year for Grade […]
+Background The APTT model was first developed in […]